AI-Hub-Admin/AI-Agent-Marketplace/README.md

 4. **Traffic Tracking**: Traffic tracking service to your AI Agents, ranging from API calls from the OneKey Router,GitHub Stars,Google/Bing search engine rankings,
 5. **Users Genunie Reviews & Discussion**: Users can sort the AI Agent meta by reviews, ratings and find good AI Agent of different categories.
 6. **AI Agent Moneyterization**: Getting payment account for your AI Agent is not easy, we provides Stripe, Alipay, Credit card payment methods based on a unified credit charging system and and you can gain credits in your billing account from users' request.
 You can purchase datasets, call LLM and commercial MCPs (Google Maps, Google Search, etc) and withdraw.
+7. **Dataset for Research**: We provide full snapshot of AI Agent Marketplace dataset periodically back to the community on [Huggingface](https://github.com/AI-Agent-Hub/AI-Agent-Marketplace), so researchers can track the growth.

 **AI Agent Marketplace and Search Engine**<br>